plausible/docs/docs/website-settings.md

 ## Goals

+Plausible Analytics gives you an option to specify and track goals.
+Goals are actions that you want your users to take, for example, visit a specific page URL, sign up to a newsletter, click on the "download" button, or complete the checkout form of an e-commerce store.

+With this feature, you’ll be able to track the number of goals completed, the number of conversion and other statistics including referrer sources that are driving conversions.

 See the "[Goals](goal-conversions.md)" section of the documentation for more information on the goals.

 ## Google integration

+Google doesn't include search terms in the Referer header when people click through a Google search.
+They only send Google as the referrer source instead.
+This means that Plausible Analytics cannot automatically access search terms that lead users to your website.

+However, you can still access your search terms by setting up your website on Google Search Console.
+Once you’ve done that, you can enable the Google Search Console integration in Plausible Analytics to get all of your important search results stats under one roof.

 See the "[Google Search Console](search-console.md)" section of the documentation for more information on the Google Search Console integration.